odubno/ford-fulkerson-max-flow/README.md

 # Maximum Flow Using Ford Fulkerson

+Fulkerson uses the DFS approach and Edmonds-Karp uses the BFS approach.
+Towards the end of writing my algorithm I pivot to using BFS, making this algorithm actually the Edmonds-Karp approach and not the Ford Fulkerson approach.

 ### Python code from scratch for taking a bipartite graph, reducing it to a max flow graph and finding the maximum flow for the graph.

 Make sure that you're using `networkx==1.9`.
 See requirements.